g-k-l/genealogy/README.md

 # Visual Genealogy

+Tree visualization for the [Mathematics Genealogy Project](https://www.genealogy.math.ndsu.nodak.edu) built with `d3.js`.

+I obtained the genealogy data by using `requests` and `beautifulsoup`.
+The records are stored in MongoDB on [mlab](mlab.com).

 ## TODO Features
 - a svg-based legend with a toggle-able box on the bottom right hand
 - session support (will take some investigation...)